 Website: St. Stephen’s Basilica

-Széchenyi Chain Bridge is another world-famous landmark in Hungary and based in Budapest.
+One of the oldest buildings in Budapest is Széchenyi Chain Bridge.
 The construction of this bridge which took nine years to complete is the oldest bridge connecting the two sides of Budapest.
 This bridge is considered to be a product of architectural and engineering excellence.
 As you enter the bridge, you will encounter lion statues, which are thought to be guards of the entrance.
 Along the sides of the bridge, couples attach locks as a declaration of their love for each other.
 This structure looks especially beautiful at night when the towers are lit up.
 Against the night sky, the bridge looks magnificent and makes great photos.

 Széchenyi Chain Bridge